Learn about this wildflower known as Queen Anne's Lace, its history, and the difference between it and some other dangerous look-alikes.

 About Queen Anne's Lace

 It seems like everywhere I go lately I notice Queen Anne's Lace.
 This delicate wildflower is growing everywhere in Pennsylvania.
-I was surprised to see in all along our route to Virginia Beach, through West Virginia and Maryland too.
+I was surprised to see it all over the place on our drive to Virginia Beach, through West Virginia and Maryland too.
 I've always thought of it as a native but apparently, it originated in Europe.
 Some consider this pretty flower to be a noxious weed while others try to cultivate it in their garden.
 Typically you'll find it in dry fields or roadside ditches.

 Somewhere along the way, I remembered a tale about the origins of the name "Queen Anne's Lace."
 I think it was Mother Nature, a wonderful woman from girl scout camp, who told us all kinds of stories about plant folklore.
-According to her, Queen Anne pricked her finger with a needle while making lace.
+According to legend, Queen Anne pricked her finger with a needle while making lace.
 If you look close you will see what looks like a drop of blood, in the middle of the Queen Anne's lace flower surrounded by tiny white flowers in clusters.

 Queen Anne's Lace or Daucus carota, is also known as wild carrot because they are members of the carrot family.
 In fact, it was once used as a substitute for carrots.
 Some say that the carrots which we grow today were originally cultivated by this species.
 I also remember as a child that we would pull the plant out of the ground to "see the carrot."
-It remember that it smelled just like a carrot but it looked odd and was covered in dirt so I never actually tasted it.
+I remember that it smelled just like a carrot but it looked odd and was covered in dirt so I never actually tasted it.

 Another common name for this plant is "bird's nest", due to its nest-like appearance when the flower curls up as it goes to seed.

 I like to pick Queen Anne's lace for flower arrangements.
 The cut flower will last for several days and the white color and lacy shape pair well with many other flowers.
 It even works well on its own.